Quilt art for kids connects to other studies in so many ways – history, math, patterning, even teamwork.

-Quiltmaking connects to studies in so many ways – history, math, patterning, even teamwork.
-I’m liking this project because it requires little prep work, and can result in one very large and cool “quilt” in about 45 minutes.
+I like how this project requires little prep work and can result in one very large and beautiful quilt in about 45 minutes.

 2. Students add patterns and color as desired.
 As squares are completed, glue them down to a large sheet of paper with a glue stick.
 Arrange the circles so they complete each other.
 Let’s hear it for teamwork!